thejohnfreeman/project-template-cpp/README.md

   overwhelming and brittle.
 It becomes too much to understand all at once, and makes me worry that any slight change will bring the whole thing down.
   No `CMakeLists.txt` in this project exceeds 13 lines, thanks to the abstractions in [cmake-future][].
+Instead of repeating long patterns of CMake code copied from Stack Overflow, they are encapsulated behind well-documented functions with intuitive names.

-- It should be well documented so that newcomers can learn from it.
+- It should be well-documented so that newcomers can learn from it.
   If you are left with unanswered questions, please [open an issue](https://github.com/thejohnfreeman/project-template-cpp/issues/new) to let me know.
 It is likely someone else will have the same question, and it